poetter-sebastian/coconut-kg-docs/mkdocsRAW/docs/improve/index.md

 # Improving</h3>
 Requests and ideas for improvement are recorded here.

-## Documentation and statistics

- - Improve Documentation

 ## Current dataset issues</h4>

- - The mapping of fragment data in not included</li>
- - The taxonomy data is currently not cleaned up.</li>
+ - The taxonomy data is currently not yet satisfactory.</li>

 ## Planned future updates

- - Restructuring of the ontology used for the creation of the COCONUT[KG].
-For the restructuring we will use feedback from chemists to improve the current structure of the ontology.
+ - In-depth refinement of the taxonomy data.
+ - Further improve the ontology with input from chemists and biologists.